jakobzhao/geog458/weeks/week02/html-css/readme.md

 <img src="img/environment.jpg" alt="Drawing" style="text-align: center; width: 300px;"/>

 To host a web application, you need to move the codes and the supplemental files to the server.
-For most of the lecture and lab demos, you can launch a web server on your computer by python SimpleHTTPServer or a server integrated in `Atom`, also you can host your web map through github page.
+For most of the lecture and lab demos, you can launch a web server on your computer by the live Server plugin integrated in `VS Code`, also you can host your web map through github page.

 > **Note:** If you have your own dedicated server, you may need to dragged and saved the files in a specific folder (e.g., a folder named "www") which will be the hosting place of the server.
 If the server is a remote computer or in the cloud (e.g., the google cloud platform), you can use an `FTP` ot `SSH` connected to your hosting space, or drag and drop into your www folder.

 ## 3. Use an IDE

 While you can get away with using a basic text editor to create HTML files, there are Integrated Development Environment (IDE) designed to make your life easier by color coding code snips and autocompleting lines.
 Download and install one of the following text editing software if you don’t already have one.
-In this lecture, you will mainly use `Atom` to edit HTML, CSS, and Javascript files.
-We also have `Atom` installed in the Digital Earth Lab, and you can install an open source version of `Atom` on your own machine, no matter you are a Mac or Windows users.
+In this lecture, you will mainly use `VS Code` to edit HTML, CSS, and Javascript files.
+You can install an open source version of `VS Code` on your own machine, no matter you are a Mac or Windows users.
 Here is a list of other IDEs:

-- `VS Code`
+- `VS Code` - Visual Studio Code, also commonly referred to as VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
+Users can change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.
 - `Webstorm` - (Windows, Mac, or Linux) One of cross-platform IDEs primarily for web, JavaScript and TypeScript development.
 Many of JetBrain's other IDEs include the feature set of WebStorm via plugins.
 - `Sublime Text` – (Windows, Mac, or Linux) One of the most popular and well-loved text editors around.
 Free to download and use, but will occasionally show a pop-up window if you don’t purchase it.
 This is what I’ll be using during the workshop
 - `Brackets` – (Windows, Mac, or Linux) A newer, free open source code editor.